-The evidence underlying this risk assessment comes from published data, studies, routine reports and other technical documents of public health organisations and agencies including the World Health Organization (WHO), the United States Centers for Disease Control and Prevention (CDC), and official sources in a number of other affected countries including those in Europe.
+The evidence underlying this risk assessment comes from published data, studies, routine reports and other technical documents from public health organisations and agencies including the World Health Organization (WHO), the United States Centers for Disease Control and Prevention (CDC), and official sources in a number of other affected countries.
+Increasingly these have come from Europe.
 Unpublished data and analyses are noted but not referenced.

-The current evidence comes mostly from early observations of the pandemic and reported cases in Europe and the US over the summer, the analyses of the pandemic waves in countries in the Southern Hemisphere during their winter and the second wave now affecting Europe and North America.
+The current evidence comes mostly from observations of the pandemic and reported cases in Europe and the US over the summer, autumn and winter as well as the analyses of the pandemic waves in countries in the Southern Hemisphere during their winter.
 A particular difficulty arises from the mild nature of the disease, which means that many infections are undetected and unreported while more severe disease and deaths are likely to be captured in surveillance systems.
-This means that observed rates or ratio percentages (numbers of hospitalisations or deaths per 100 reported cases) are likely to be biased upwards.
+This means that observed rates or ratio percentages (numbers of hospitalisations or deaths per 100 reported cases or population denominators) are likely to be biased upwards.
 They are correct observations, but can be misleading for planning purposes.